jupyter-book/jupyter-book/docs/tutorial/mystmd.md

     Can't do that in a PDF! [^4] (**👈💥**)

 [^4]:
-    I mean, now that you are down the rabbit-hole, we can get you back on track with a demo of [referencing equations](#example-equation-targets) (**👈💥**)
+    I mean, now that you are down the rabbit-hole, we can get you back on track with a demo of [referencing equations](xref:guide#example-equation-targets) (**👈💥**)

-    Or maybe you want to explore an [💥 interactive figure 💥](#fig-altair-horsepower).
+    Or maybe you want to explore an [💥 interactive figure 💥](xref:guide#fig-altair-horsepower).

-:::{figure} ./videos/links.mp4
+:::{figure}
 :class: framed
 Try clicking the footnote above, you can nest information and interactive figures for the interested reader!
 You can help with reading comprehension by around 26% by providing information when the reader needs it!!
 :::

-To link to a document, for example [](./frontmatter.md), is done through a simple Markdown link `[](./frontmatter.md)`, you can put your own content in between the square brackets, but if you leave it out the link contents will be filled in with the title of the page.
+To link to a document, for example [](xref:guide/frontmatter), is done through a simple Markdown link `[](xref:guide/frontmatter)`, you can put your own content in between the square brackets, but if you leave it out the link contents will be filled in with the title of the page.
 If you define the frontmatter on that page (i.e. the description and tooltip), you will also see that information when you hover over the link.
-This also works for links to Wikipedia (e.g. [Ponies 🐴](https://en.wikipedia.org/wiki/New_Forest_pony)) as well as Github code (e.g. [](https://github.com/jupyter-book/mystmd/blob/main/README.md)).
+This also works for links to Wikipedia (e.g. [Ponies 🐴](https://en.wikipedia.org/wiki/New_Forest_pony)) as well as Github code (e.g. [](https://github.com/jupyter-book/mystmd/blob/main/README)).

 To create a cross-reference, you need to label a "target", like a figure, section, equation or table (or anything!!).
 To be referenceable, these elements can add the `label` option in many directives.
-To then reference the figure, use the link syntax again pointing to the label as the target `[](#my-fig)`.
+To then reference the figure, use the link syntax again pointing to the label as the target `[](xref:guide#my-fig)`.
 If you leave the title blank the default will fill in with an enumerated "Figure 1".

 ````{myst}
 ```{figure} https://github.com/rowanc1/pics/blob/main/mountains.png?raw=true